bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 TODO: formatting

 - [ ] change slash comments to #
+- [ ] if using program or package name as a command use _italics_, if using as an adjective or process use SSH in caps

       TODO

 - [ ] how do I want to handle initial flask steps